-Employment authorization documents (EAD) allow non-U.S. citizens and non-Green Card holders to work legally in the U.S. It is a legal work permit that grants the holder of that document, authorization to work in the country.
+Employment authorization documents (EAD) allow non-U.S. citizens and non-Green card holders to work legally in the U.S. It is a legal work permit that grants the holder of that document, authorization to work in the country.
 These documents come with a two year validity period and are renewable.
 In some cases, EADs valid for one year are issued by the U.S. Citizenship and Immigration Services (USCIS).
+Don’t delay file form I-765 to renew your EAD card today.

 Right Time to Start the Renewal Process